facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 The `run.py` script is designed to allow you to run this entire task from command line with an invocation like

-    python parlai/mturk/tasks/acute_eval/run.py --task_folder parlai/mturk/tasks/acute_eval/example/
+    python parlai/mturk/tasks/acute_eval/run.py --pairings-filepath parlai/mturk/tasks/acute_eval/example/pairings.jsonl

 However, you can also choose to set the command line arguments with a script.
 You can find an example run script in `example_script.py`

 ## Formatting conversation data

-This task code assumes that you've parsed and saved your collected conversations in a simple .jsonl format within your `args['task_folder']` folder as `pairings.jsonl`.
-You can change the name of the file by setting `--pairings_file`.
+This task code assumes that you've parsed and saved your collected conversations in a simple .jsonl format.
+The path to this file should be passed in as `--pairings-filepath`.

 This is a template of the expected format with the minimal expected fields: